Corsage (film)

 Corsage is a 2022 historical drama film written and directed by Marie Kreutzer.
-It stars Vicky Krieps, Florian Teichtmeister, Katharina Lorenz, Jeanne Werner, Alma Hasun, Manuel Rubey, Finnegan Oldfield, Aaron Friesz, Rosa Hajjaj, Lilly Marie Tschörtner and Colin Morgan.
+It stars Vicky Krieps, Florian Teichtmeister, Katharina Lorenz, Jeanne Werner, Alma Hasun, Manuel Rubey, Finnegan Oldfield, Aaron Friesz, Rosa Hajjaj, Lilly Marie Tschörtner, and Colin Morgan.
+The film is an international co-production between Austria, Germany, Luxembourg, and France.

-The film, an international co-production between Austria, Germany, Luxembourg and France, debuted in the Un Certain Regard section of the Cannes Film Festival on 20 May 2022.
-It was released in Austria and Germany on 7 July 2022, and in France on 25 January 2023.
+The film debuted in the Un Certain Regard section of the Cannes Film Festival on 20 May 2022.
+It was released in Austria and Germany on 7 July 2022, and in France on 14 December 2022.